Income Stock Definition

 - Less Return on Investments: Since the company pays all the excess profits to its investors as a dividend, there is no money left for the growth of the company.
 Hence, no increase in stock value.

-- Changes in Interest Rates: Increase in the interest rates leads to higher returns from bonds, fixed income investments, which in turn affect the price of income stocks and reducing the value of investor portfolio.
+- Changes in Interest Rates: Increase in the interest rates leads to higher returns from bonds, fixed income investments, which in turn affect the price of income stocks and reducing the value of the investor portfolio.

 - Inflation: Increase in the dividend may not be on par with the increase in inflation rates.
 So if you are completely dependent upon such stocks for your daily living, then it may be a problem.